בְּרֵאשִׁית

 כד

-Al-Ken | Ya’Azov-Ish | Et-Aviv | V’Et-Imo | V’Davak | B’Ish’To | V’HaYu | L’Vasar | Ekhad
+Al-Ken | YaAzov-Ish | Et-Aviv | VeEt-Imo | VeDavak | BeIshTo | VeHaYu | LeVasar | Ekhad

-What I think.
-Yes, a man has to cling to his wife as one; yes, they both have to be faithful to each other with one mind towards the family, and yes, a strong will to be faithful to HaShem God/Elohim and the study of His Torah, and also to teach their children the same Godly ways.
-However, here is where I add to this commentary.
-To me, one flesh is apparent.
-What was the first commandment given to Adam/Man and Woman when HaShem God created them in chapter 1, verse 28, the sixth day of creation?
-Elohim blessed them, and Elohim said to them, “Be fertile and increase.
+Yes, a man has to cling to his wife as one; yes, they both have to be faithful to each other with one mind towards the family, and yes, a strong will to be faithful to YHVH, our POWER, and the study of His Torah, and also to teach their children the same Godly ways.
+However, to me, “one flesh” is clear as to what it means when it comes to this verse.
+Let me explain.
+What was the first commandment given to men and women, meaning ADAM, when YHVH God created them in chapter 1, verse 28, the sixth day of creation?
+“Elohim blessed them”, and Elohim said to them, “Be fertile and increase.
 Fill the earth and master it.”
 Do you see it now?
-For both a man and a woman, along with the spirit of HaShem God, to become ONE is to have children.
+For both a man and a woman, along with the spirit of YHVH, to become ONE in the flesh, literally, is to have children.
 For what is a child?
-But a union of both their parents, having the DNA of both.
+But a union of both their parents’ bodies’ DNA.
 Children are both their parents in ONE.
 Two flesh in ONE body, and with each successive generation that is born, man goes farther away from his father and his mother.
-Even if they live together for ages, people get old and reach the time allotted by HaShem God, and with each generation, fathers and mothers get left behind.
+Even if they live together for ages, people grow old and reach the time allotted by YHVH, and with each generation that passes after death, fathers and mothers are left behind.
+Slowly but surely, they are forgotten with each new generation that passes.

 25